Home Economics, Business Studies, Agriculture, Design & Technology

 Outcomes covered: Technology and Enterprise: – Technology Process and Information

-Staff members: Jay Rowles (farm manager) , Roger Woodward, Linda Drage, John Wright, Graeme Henderson and Buddy the Wonder Dog.
+Staff members: Jay Rowles (Farm Manager), Trevlyn Smith, Linda Drage, John Wright, Graeme Henderson and Butch (Farm dog).

 Design and Technology

-In years 7 through 10 the Design and Technology Department offers courses relating to wood, metal, plastics and more generalised courses involving mechanical workshop, welding and aspect of Building and Construction.
+For students in Years 7 to 10 Design and Technology Department offers courses relating to wood, metal, plastics and more generalised courses involving mechanical workshop, welding and aspect of Building and Construction.

 In Years 11 and 12 there are several pathways that can be achieved by the students through Curriculum Council Courses of Study and VET competencies.
 Materials Design and Technology Wood (MDT) is a feature of this school.